 Should You Repair or Replace Your Commercial Roof?

-The best way to do that is to ask a professional contractor for a full inspection.
+The best way to do that is to ask a professional roofing contractor for a full inspection.
 This service allows you to truly understand any immediate, or secondary issues with your current roof and plan for repairs or replacement.

 Benefits of Installing a New Commercial Roof

-Roof Inspection Checklist for Commercial Building Roofs
+Roof Inspection Checklist for Commercial Buildings

 - Inspect for Ponding Water – Evidence of ponding may include slow draining lines, color changes, stains, or areas that are blocked.